tycrek-archive/McServerman/README.md

 - :heavy_check_mark: "Op" and "Deop"
 - :heavy_check_mark: Bans (player and IP)
 - :heavy_check_mark: Run the above functions before players have ever joined using player UUID's
-- :x: List all players who have previously joined and run the above functions on them
+- :x: List all players who have previously joined and run the above functions on them ___(Required for 0.2.0a release)___
+- :x: Player permissions

 #### Statistics